 Increasingly, employee-friendly workplaces have flexible work arrangements written into their policies and procedures.
-Check your employee handbook and talk with Human Resources staff.
+Check your employee handbook and talk with the Human Resources staff.
+The trend has been for employers to increasingly support telecommuting and other flexible schedules, at least some of the time.

 Ask around in your organization to see if other employees have flexible schedules.
 Find out what they did to negotiate the schedule and heed their tips for making the schedule work.

-Others define the availability of the employee for frequent communication and require attendance electronically at meetings.
-Some stipulate the length of time required to respond to a communication.
+Others define the availability of the employee for frequent communication and require attendance electronically or in-person at meetings.
+Some stipulate the length of time required to respond to communication.

 Don’t approach your boss about a flexible schedule without a plan.
 You have just one chance to negotiate if your company does not have a policy.
 Make it easy for the boss to say, "yes."